 Japanese Traditional Chest Tattoo with Cherry Blossoms

 An arresting image, to be sure, once you take off your shirt.
-This chest tattoo is from Matt Ellis of Lark Tattoo draws attention to a Japanese folklore known as the kitsune.
-The shapeshifting fox that takes on a human form when it’s filled with enough life force by eating human flesh or sucking their life away.
+This chest tattoo is from Matt Ellis of Lark Tattoo and draws attention to Japanese folklore, the kitsune.
+The shapeshifting fox takes on a human form when it’s filled with enough life force by eating human flesh or sucking its life away.

 Back Tattoo of a Cherry Blossom Tree

-The cost of your ink will depend on the design, of course: the level of detail and the scale.
+The cost of your ink will depend on the design: the level of detail, and the scale.
 How much your cherry blossom tattoo will cost also depends on the skill of your artist.
 But if you’re on a budget, start with a basic cherry blossom tree tattoo design.
-It can still be dramatic, like this back tattoo done in freehand.
+It can still be dramatic like this back tattoo done freehand.

 Every tattoo will have different meanings, depending on the design and your culture.
-Its symbol can be unique to you or it could be similar to the next person getting tattooed.
-Whether you identify with the fragility and strength or recognize more relevance in the sexual power of a cherry blossom tattoo, make sure you’re happy and certain about the elements in it.
+The symbol you choose for your tattoo can be highly personal or similar to another person getting inked.
+Whether you identify with the fragility and strength or recognize more relevance in the sexual power of a cherry blossom tattoo, make sure you’re happy and certain about its elements.